Tasty Recipes for the Home Cook

 Roast Pork Yakamein Soup

-This yakamein is hearty, fortifying and warms you up from the inside out.
+This yakamein is hearty, fortifying, and warms you up from the inside out.
 It is perfect for cold fall and winter nights.
-The broth is flavorful and and robust from the Cajun seasoning and soy sauce.
-The pork is tender, the noodle and egg are high on comfort value while the bok choy makes you feel nourished.
+The broth is flavorful and robust from the Cajun seasoning and soy sauce.
+The pork is tender, and the noodles and egg are high in comfort.
+And then there is the bok choy, which makes you feel nourished.

 (Affiliate links.
 The products I recommend are either what I use, are on my wish list, or come highly rated.)